ChrisDc777/social-acea/README.md

 # TheGram

-TheGram is a social media platform with all the modern features(under development)
+TheGram is a social media platform with all the modern features.

 ## Installation